 (c) any proposal submitted and approved pursuant to the former Agreement and any extension of time granted pursuant thereto, is deemed to have been submitted and approved or granted pursuant to, and the submitting and approval or granting thereof authorised by, the Agreement.

-[Heading deleted by No. 19 of 2010 s.
+[Heading deleted: No. 19 of 2010 s.
 42(2).]

 First Schedule — Alumina Refinery (Mitchell Plateau) Agreement